lf-lang/embedded-lab/docs/src/Hill.md

 2. Review [Section 6.5, Line and bump sensors](https://www.pololu.com/docs/0J86/6.5) of the [Pololu 3pi+ 2040 robot User's Guide](https://www.pololu.com/docs/0J86).
 How do the line sensors work?
 Is it possible to use the line sensors in combination with the bump sensors?

 3. Recall from the [Sensors](./Sensors.md) lab that you used an accelerometer to measure pitch and roll of the robot.
 Assume you have a measurement _p_ of pitch and _r_ of roll.
 If the robot is sitting on a ramp and its _x_ axis is pointing straight down the hill, then what values should you see for _r_?
-What should the sign of _p_ be (assuming the angle is given in the range -&pi;/2 to &pi;/2)?
+What should the sign of _p_ be (assuming the angle is given in the range -&pi; / 2 to &pi; / 2)?
 You will use feedback control and adjust the wheel speeds to make _r_ approach the desired value.

 ## 8.2 Cliff Sensing